If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 There are two ways of playing Phoenix Dredge:

-• Old school: mill some cards and try to cobble something together.
-Summon Ox of Agonas, cast Loams and set up for a big Conflagrate, return a few Phoenixes you happened to find early and play a more regular game of Magic over multiple turns.
+- Old school: mill some cards and try to cobble something together.
+Start with an enabler or two, cast Loams and set up for a big Conflagrate, play a few removal spells, return a few Phoenixes you happened to find early and play a more regular game of Magic over multiple turns.
 Do it if you have to play around hate, can’t mill the whole deck, or need more damage to win the game.

 How to combat graveyard hate?

 In the past, there were two ways to combat soft graveyard hate – destroy it and force the activation, or mill a few cards and present some value to force the opponent to act.
 Since we don’t have twelve threats in the deck now, but only four, and they require more resources to trigger, it’s much harder to take the latter route.
 That’s why in my opinion, nowadays you are more inclined to answer the hate cards or simply not play Dredge if graveyard hate is on the upswing.
 It’s still possible to overpower some forms of hate.
 For example, Faerie Macabre won’t usually have a significant impact, and Surgical Extraction on Phoenixes still gives you the option to finish the game with Chills + Conflagrate, it’s just much harder to do so than previously.
+Small Kozilek’s Command doesn’t do much, but the one with X=4+ will most likely exile all of our Phoenixes.
 Learn how each archetype approaches graveyard decks and sideboard accordingly.
 Thanks to the power of Artist’s Talent, it’s not as costly to oversideboard as it used to be.